Anger in rural areas fuel protests against Peru government

 ANDAHUAYLAS, Peru (AP) — The anger of Peruvians against their government is nowhere more visible than in Andahuaylas, a remote rural Andean community where the poor have struggled for years and where voters’ support helped elect now-ousted President Pedro Castillo, himself a peasant like them.

-Their fury is such that their protests continued Monday despite the deaths of four people, among them two young demonstrators over the weekend, including 17-year-old Beckham Romario Quispe Garfias.
+Their fury is such that their protests continued Monday despite the deaths of seven people, among them two young demonstrators over the weekend, including 17-year-old Beckham Romario Quispe Garfias.

 As thousands of people spilled into the streets, Raquel Quispe recalled her brother as a talented athlete tired of feeling invisible in the eyes of politicians.
 He was named for English soccer great David Beckham and Romario, the Brazilian soccer phenomenon turned politician.